bella-deru/CMPINF-0010-Skills-Lab-6/README.md

 2. Checks if the Number is Prime:
 If your favorite number is a prime number, the program will tell you it’s prime.
-If the number is not prime, the program will say it’s not a prime number.
-And it will tell you the next prime number
+If the number is not prime, the program will say it’s not a prime number, and it will tell you the next prime number.

 3. Invalid Inputs:
 If you enter something that’s not a number (like a word or symbol), the program will display a message saying it’s an invalid number and ask you to try again.